NabeelSohail-30/Word-Cloud-App-Streamlit/README.md

 ## Tech Stack
 The project utilizes the following technologies and tools:

-Python: The primary programming language used for backend logic and data processing.
+- **Python**: The primary programming language used for backend logic and data processing.
-Streamlit: A Python library for creating web applications with minimal effort.
+- **Streamlit**: A Python library for creating web applications with minimal effort.
-PDFMiner: Used for parsing PDF documents.
+- **PDFMiner**: Used for parsing PDF documents.
-docx2txt: Used for extracting text from DOC documents.
+- **docx2txt**: Used for extracting text from DOC documents.
-wordcloud: A Python library for generating word clouds.
+- **wordcloud**: A Python library for generating word clouds.
-pandas: Used for data manipulation and table generation.
+- **pandas**: Used for data manipulation and table generation.

 ## Installation
 To run this project locally, follow these steps: